Overview

 - Entities encapsulate the most important business rules.

-- e.g., Objects with methods or a set of data structures and functions.
+- e.g., objects with defined methods or a set of data structures and functions.

 Use Cases